HewlettPackard/py-spiffe/CONTRIBUTING.md

 ## Prerequisites
 For basic development you will need:

-* Python 3.6
+* Python 3.9
 * Pipenv (https://github.com/pypa/pipenv)
 * Pyenv (https://github.com/pyenv/pyenv)

 ## Setup the environment
 1. Use `pyenv` to install the different version of Python.
-Python 3.6 is required for development and the other versions are required for testing.
+Python 3.9 is required for development and the other versions are required for testing.
 ```
-pyenv install 3.6.x
 pyenv install 3.7.x
 pyenv install 3.8.x
 pyenv install 3.9.x